 Students may construct a special major in Japanese, featuring intensive study in Japanese language, literature, and culture.
 Japanese special majors will complete their coursework through a combination of study at Swarthmore, courses at Haverford or Bryn Mawr, and study abroad.
 Students interested in a Japanese special major or minor should consult with the section head of Japanese as soon as possible.

 Students seeking a broader exposure to East Asian society and culture may consider a Japanese concentration within the Asian studies major.
-Students who wish to concentrate on linguistics rather than Japanese literature and culture may construct a special major in Japanese Language and Linguistics, with a combination of advanced language study at Haverford and Bryn Mawr, study abroad and courses and seminars in the Linguistics department at Swarthmore College.
+Students who wish to concentrate on linguistics rather than Japanese literature and culture may construct a special major in Japanese Language and Linguistics, or use Japanese as one of the two languages counting towards the Special Major in Linguistics and Languages as described below.
 Students wishing to pursue this possibility should consult with the Japanese section head.

 Special Major in Japanese Language, Literature and Culture

 At least 10 total credits starting with 001, including at least one credit outside the department, are required for a special major in Japanese.
 Special majors should complete the following sequence of language courses: JPNS 001, 002, 003, 004, 012, 012A, 013, 019, 020 or their equivalent.
 Japanese special majors are strongly encouraged to study abroad in a program approved by the section; transfer credits normally may be counted toward the special major.

 Special majors should complete at least two courses on Japanese literature and culture of level 015 and higher (in addition to JPNS 019 and 020), and at least two additional courses of level 30 and higher, or their equivalent in coursework outside the department.
 Students are encouraged to combine their study of Japanese literature and culture with coursework in Japanese linguistics, history, anthropology and sociology, religion, art, music, economics, political science, education, comparative literature, and other related fields within the tri-college consortium.
 At least two courses on Japanese literature and culture should normally be taken within the department, including courses

 All special majors will complete a culminating project.